daliarod96/census-api-EDA/README.md

 The Imperial County needs a lot of help.
 The data shows that Imperial County is not an isolated case, but one of many examples of Latino communities that face systemic oppression at the hands of a capitalist society.
 Low wages, high unemployment rates, and low educational attainment are three factors keeping Latinos in poverty.

-What can we do to help?
+What can we do about it?

 We can start by making changes to the Census itself.